Menu

 There is also a risk of discriminating against certain socioeconomic groups if nicotine testing policies are not applied ethically.
 For example, smoking rates tend to be higher among disadvantaged and minority groups.
 Nicotine testing policies could negatively impact employment opportunities for these groups if not carefully implemented.

 These ethical issues underscore the importance of carefully considering testing policies, clearly communicating rationale and expectations to applicants, and emphasising support programs over punishment.
-For example, an employer could choose to cover the cost of smoking cessation programs rather than denying jobs to nicotine users.
+For example, an employer could choose to cover the cost of smoking cessation programmes rather than denying jobs to nicotine users.

 What Else Should I Know?